near/nft-bid-market/quick-reference.md

 near call $NFT_CONTRACT_ID nft_approve '{"token_id": "1:5", "account_id": "'$MARKET_CONTRACT_ID'",
 "msg": "{\"Auction\": {\"token_type\": \"near\", \"minimal_step\": \"100\", \"start_price\": \"10000\", \"start\": null, \"duration\": \"900000000000\", \"buy_out_price\": \"10000000000\"} }"}' --accountId $CONTRACT_PARENT --deposit 1
 ```
 He set the minimal price to `10000` and minimal step `1000`.
 The duration `900000000000` corresponds to 15 minutes.
 You can't set the duration lower than that.
 One can set the specific start time, otherwise the auction starts as soon as the command is run.
+He also specified the `buy_out_price`, meaning that anyone can buy the token by this price.

-`CONTRACT_PARENT` can cancel his auction before the end in case there is no bid:
+`CONTRACT_PARENT` can cancel his auction beforehand in case there is no bid:
 ```bash
 near call $MARKET_CONTRACT_ID cancel_auction '{"auction_id": "1"}' --accountId $CONTRACT_PARENT --depositYocto 1
 ```